-As appropriate, the council shall invite representation from student administrative (e.g. the Undergraduate Academic Success Center and the Learning Enrichment Center) and/or support service areas (e.g. University Counseling Center) to attend council meetings.
+As appropriate, the council shall invite representation from student administration (e.g. the graduate/professional and undergraduate academic support services and the Learning Enrichment Center) and/or support service areas (e.g. University Counseling Center) to attend council meetings.

 - Review and research campus and academic life to identify and address issues involving diversity. - b.
 Propose policy that will promote a clearer understanding of diversity issues affecting the academic community life. - c.
 Provide guidance to appropriate groups addressing issues of diversity and, student and faculty recruitment and retention. - d.
 Work collaboratively with the Center for Diversity, Equity, and Inclusive Excellence on matters pertaining to diversity and equity, including the proposal and formulation